karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 Oracle provides a tedious solution that is half bug tracker and half point of sale for Oracle support.
 There might be some good reasons to disallow creating issues directly at the JBS (spam or security).
 But having the frontend hosted by Oracle instead of OpenJDK is confusing and sometimes also misleading.
-If it was provided by the OpenJDK maybe we would see several mentions of paid Oracle support or checkboxes telling you that this is not a place to get support.
+If it was provided by the OpenJDK maybe we would not see several mentions of paid Oracle support or checkboxes telling you that this is not a place to get support.

 There is still a lot of potential to make the workflow of bug reporting for the OpenJDK better.
 While researching for this article I found many answers to the questions I encountered.